Service-related Questions and Detailed Information

-Many varieties of grapes are listed for each county.
+Wide varieties of grapes are listed for each county.
 You must insure all your acreage of a particular variety in a county at the same coverage level.
-However, one variety can be insured and not another.
+However, one type can be insured and not another.
 For example, you could insure all your Chardonnay and none of your Merlot vineyards.

 You are protected against the following:

-To insure the crop you plan to harvest this year, you must apply for coverage with a crop insurance agent before January 31.
-Insurance coverage begins in February for vineyards that haven’t been insured before and ends the earlier of the date harvest ends or November 10.
+For California, to ensure the crop you plan to harvest this year, you must apply for coverage with a crop insurance agent before January 31.
+Insurance coverage begins in February for vineyards that haven’t been insured before and ends earlier before the date harvest ends or November 10.

 Assume 65 percent coverage, 100 percent price election of $550 per ton, an average yield of 6 tons per acre, Chardonnay variety in San Joaquin county, and 100 percent share.

-Price used above is for example only.
+The price used above is, for example, only.
 Contact a crop insurance agent for current information.

 Grapes are insurable in Alameda, Amador, Calaveras, Colusa, Contra Costa, El Dorado, Fresno, Glenn, Kern, Kings, Lake, Madera, Marin, Mendocino, Merced, Monterey, Napa, Nevada, Riverside, Sacramento, San Benito, San Joaquin, San Luis Obispo, Santa Barbara, Santa Clara, Santa Cruz, Solano, Sonoma, Stanislaus, Tulare, and Yolo counties.
 Grapes in other counties may be insurable by written agreement if specific criteria are met.
 Contact a Vintage Crop Insurance agent for more details.

 Catastrophic Risk Protection (CAT) coverage is fixed at 50 percent of your approved yield and 55 percent of the price election.
 CAT is 100 percent subsidized with no premium cost to you.
-There is, however, an administrative fee of $300 per crop per county, regardless of the acreage.
+There is, as of 2020, an administrative fee of $655 per crop per county, regardless of the acreage.